relliky/Tais_Home_Assistant_Config/README.md

 - All Alexa devices will be alarmed and TV will show the front-door live feed if the doorbell is pressed

 GUI to control:
-- [OBSOLETE] Apple Home app used by MacBook/iPhone/iPad
+- Apple Home app used by MacBook/iPhone/iPad
   - Lighting/Heating/Curtain/TV on-off
 - Home Assistant Dashboard used by any laptops/smart phones/tablets
   - All above + TV remote/Room default temperature scheduler